SlimC/voice-of-the-customer/README.md

  - [Troubleshooting](#troubleshooting)

 ## <a name="how-this-app-works"></a>How this app works
-This starter kit uses Jupyter Notebook(s), a web application that allows you to create and share documents that contain code, visualizations, and explanatory text.
+This starter kit uses Jupyter Notebook, a web application that enables you to create and share documents that contain code, visualizations, and explanatory text.
 (Jupyter Notebook was formerly known as iPython Notebook.)
 Jupyter Notebook automatically executes specific sections of Python code that are embedded in a notebook, displaying the results of those commands in a highlighted section below each block code block.
 The Jupyter notebooks in this SK show you how to creating an entity model, classifying and clustering the data.

 This SK has 2 primary Jupyter notebooks:
    * `Training`, which shows how to take a data set, import it into Cloudant, create Ground Truth, and use WKS to create an entity model, and then train a classifier.